 Fishing tactics for South Carolina tarpon vary from live bait, to artificial lures and fly fishing.
 Live baiting a medium sized mullet, menhaden, or other small fish is one of the most productive methods for catching tarpon.
 We will often drift live baits into a pod of feeding tarpon, or cast plugs and baitfish imitation flies.
 Tarpon are mostly fish-eating predators and consume mid-water prey.
 Prey species include: striped mullet, silversides, salt water catfishes, pinfish, menhaden, and ribbonfish.
 May also consume blue crab and shrimp.
 Heavy tackle, strong drags and stout rods are required to land a fish quickly so they can be released healthy.

 The annual Lowcountry Tarpon Tournament is held in Georgetown, SC and is a great event for local and visiting anglers alike.
-This Tarpon Fishing Tournament is dedicated to raising conservation awareness in the state of South Carolina.
+This South Carolina Tarpon Fishing Tournament is dedicated to raising conservation awareness in the state of South Carolina.
 A portion of the tournament proceeds help fund local tarpon research that will help us better understand this majestic gamefish.
 Other proceeds will help benefit Tara Hall in Georgetown County South Carolina.
-Tara Hall is a long-term residential home and school that accepts neglected, troubled, and abused boys.
-The Lowcountry tarpon tournament also works with scientists from the Bonefish and Tarpon Trust and their Satellite Tagging Program, which has successfully tagged 4 South Carolina tarpon(first SAT Tagged fish in SC).
+The Lowcountry tarpon tournament also works with scientists from the Bonefish and Tarpon Trust and their Satellite Tagging Program, which has successfully tagged 8 South Carolina tarpon(first SAT Tagged fish in SC).
 Please contact us to find out how you can participate in the Lowcountry Tarpon Tournament.

 Tarpon Fishing Photos